IliaFarzi/EEG_Sleep_Stage/README.md

 sequential sub-model that maps each epoch’s vector into a class from [{“W”, “N1”, “N2”, “N3”, “REM”}](https://en.wikipedia.org/wiki/Sleep_cycle).

-Here we use a 1D CNN to encode each Epoch and then another 1D CNN or LSTM that labels the sequence of epochs to create the final [hypnogram](https://en.wikipedia.org/wiki/Hypnogram).
+Here we use a 1D CNN to encode each Epoch and then another 1D CNN or LSTM that.
 This allows the prediction for an epoch to take into account the context.

 <span class="figcaption_hack">Sub-model 1 : Epoch encoder</span>